mdelventhal/mattdelventhal.com/content/authors/mdelventhal/_index.md

 I have taught courses in Macroeconomics, Urban Economics, and Matlab at [Claremont McKenna College](https://www.cmc.edu/robert-day-school "The Robert Day School of Economics and Finance") and the [Universitat Autònoma de Barcelona](https://www.uabidea.eu/ "IDEA program, UAB"), and the [University of Southern California](https://dornsife.usc.edu/econ/ "USC Dornsife Department of Economics").

-I'm also part of [CoreLogic](https://corelogic.com "CoreLogic")'s Research and Development team, where I explore the potential of new techniques like generative AI in the Real Estate analytics space.
+I'm also a Principal Economist for [Cotality](https://cotality.com "Cotality") (formerly CoreLogic), where I'm responsible for tracking and communicating current trends in the Real Estate market.
+I also spent a couple of years on Cotality's Research and Development team, and still dedicate some time to exploring new products and techniques.

 Recently I have investigated the [Spatial Implications of Telecommuting]({{< relref "/publication/spatial_implications_telecommuting" >}}) and the historical progress of [Demographic Transitions Across Time and Space]({{< relref "/publication/demographic_transitions" >}}).